-Topic 10 (2nd Year) - Mechanics: Moments including tilting problems, Projectiles, Further kinematics including variable acceleration and using calculus, Statics of particles and rigid bodies, Equilibrium of a particle under the action of forces such as weight, normal reaction, tension and friction, coefficient of friction, Dynamics of a particle including motion of two connected particles.
+Topic 9 (2nd Year) - Mechanics: Moments including tilting problems, Projectiles, Further kinematics including variable acceleration and using calculus, Statics of particles and rigid bodies, Equilibrium of a particle under the action of forces such as weight, normal reaction, tension and friction, coefficient of friction, Dynamics of a particle including motion of two connected particles.

-Students are advised to contact the college to discuss the units or topics they are studying; Media Studies tuition over Easter is arranged on an individual tuition basis.
+Topic 10 (2nd Year) - Statistics: Probability including sum and products laws, conditional probabilities, independent and mutually exclusive events, Venn and tree diagrams; Correlation and Regression with Hypothesis testing, the Normal distribution Students are advised to contact the college to discuss the units or topics they are studying; Media Studies tuition over Easter is arranged on an individual tuition basis.
 However, where two or more students wish to study the same topic area, a group may be formed.